 Walter and his wife Marcia are active philanthropists having founded the Kortschak Scholars Program for Ph.D. students in computer science at Caltech and the USC Kortschak Center for Learning and Creativity at the University of Southern California.
 They also endowed the Division Chair in Film and Television Production at the USC Cinematic Arts.

-Walter divides his time between Aspen and London.
-Outside of investing, he enjoys alpine ski racing and biking and will occasionally escape to his ranch on the north shore of Kauai, which has the distinction as the film location for Jurassic Park.
+Walter divides his time between Aspen, London, and Kauai.
+Outside of investing, he enjoys alpine ski racing and road cycling and will occasionally escape to his ranch on the north shore of Kauai, which has the distinction as the film location for Jurassic Park.